oracle-livelabs/security/accessgovernancee2e/create-oci-resource/create-oci-resource.md

 ## Introduction

-As a user with a **Administrator** role in the identity domain, you can create OCI policies, groups and compartments from the **OCI** console.This lab will show you how to set up the OCI policies,groups and compartments needed to run this OCI-IAM Policy reviews.
+As a user with a **Identity Domain Administrator** role in the identity domain, you can create OCI policies, groups and compartments from the **OCI** console.This lab will show you how to set up the OCI policies,groups and compartments needed to run this OCI-IAM Policy reviews.